CS682-S18/projects/project3.md

 ![architecture](https://docs.google.com/drawings/d/e/2PACX-1vTjBg_ZETz31hzGUrNL6Fh6GoSEUA9iWLSwyLnPdY0Ixg0YuHhVliwo4fJvfUhFp8mXIxz1dOHMZHw1/pub?w=960&h=720)

-**Web Front End** - The web front end will implement an external web service API for the application and will support operations including creating users, viewing events, and purchasing tickets.
+**Web Front End** - The web front end will implement an external web service API for the application and will support APIs for the following operations:
+1. Get all events
+2. Create a new event
+3. Get details about a specific event
+4. Purchase tickets for an event
+5. Create a user
+6. See a user's information, including *details* of all events for which the user has purchased tickets
+7. Transfer tickets from one user to another

 **Event Service** - The event service will manage the list of events and the number of tickets sold and available for each.
 When a ticket is purchased it is the responsibility of the Event Service to notify the User Service of the user's purchase.